 Long-Term Care Costs: No CPA Needed to See Financial Impact

-Don't underestimate the financial impact of long-term care!
-Even without a CPA's expertise, you can grasp the big picture.
-The costs of in-home care, assisted living, memory care, and nursing homes are rising sharply nationwide.
-Planning makes it easier for your family and finances.
+Long-term care can have a lasting financial impact.
+The costs of in-home care, assisted living, memory care, and nursing homes are increasing nationwide.
+Planning can help you protect your family and finances.

 When you were in high school pondering your future career, you likely considered many things.
 Would you go to college or trade school?
 What field would you study?
 Would you dive straight into the workforce?
 You might have thought about having a spouse, starting a family, and where you might live.
 However, you probably didn't think much about retirement and long-term care.